 The Spitfire throttle quadrants vary depending on the Spitfire Marks.
 In the Merlin powered Spitfires the quadrant body was basically the same.
 From Griffon powered Spitfire Mk XIV onwards the quadrant was a new design.
 Handles and details also varied depending on whether they were equipped with a bomb release button or Gyro Gunsight handle (GGS).
-We can offer all quadrants with required equipment.
+We can offer all quadrants for simulator use with required equipment.

 Spitfire Mk I Throttle Quadrant early